 - Winnowing- The separation of grains and chaff is called winnowing.
 It is done either mechanically or manually.

 The grains should be properly stored if they are to be kept for longer periods.
 They need to be protected from pests and moisture.
 The freshly harvested seeds should be dried before they are stored.
 This prevents the attack from microorganisms and pests.

-The grains are stored in jute bags or metallic bins.
+The harvested and separated grains are stored in airtight metallic bins or in the jute bags.
 Dried neem leaves are added to protect them from damage at home.
-Large amounts of grains are stored in granaries or silos with specific chemical treatments to protect them from pests and insects.
+Large amounts of grains are stored in granaries or silos with specific chemical treatments, to protect them from pests and insects.

 Food From Animals

 Animals are an important source of food.
 The rearing of animals for food is known as animal husbandry.
 Some animals like cows and buffaloes are reared for milk, others for meat like goats and poultry.
 Some people consume fish as a part of their diet.
 Honey bees are reared for honey.
 Thus, animals are an integral source of food and food products.

 - The entire world depends on agriculture for its food.
 Therefore, it is very important to produce and store the harvested crops carefully.